SamiSieranoja/vimamsa/README.md

 ## Key bindings

 Key bindings are very much like in VIm.
-For details, see file lib/vimamsa/key_bindings.rb and lib/vimamsa/key_bindings_vimlike.rb
+For details, see menu item "Help -> Show key bindings" and file lib/vimamsa/key_bindings_vimlike.rb

 Keys that work somewhat similarly as in Vim: